adobe/spectrum-css/.changeset/cuddly-fishes-fix.md

 "@spectrum-css/tokens": minor
 ---

+### New token output files

-feat: adding component-specific theme mappings and new bridge files to support S1 and S2 in tandem
+- Adds component-specific theme mappings to the tokens package; this supports SWC offering S1 and S2 in tandem
+- Adds an index file to list all available component-specific files